linkedin/dustjs/guides/getting-started.md

 ### Sections

 Sections, which work a lot like conditionals, are a useful alternative to the sometimes verbose dot-notation.
 A section is used to switch the context in which Dust looks up references.

 In the example below, the section begins with `{#friend}` and ends with `{/friend}`.
 While inside of the `{#friend}` section, Dust looks for references inside of the `friend` object.
-That's why the output is `Hello, John` instead of `Hello, Jacob`.
+That's why the output is `Hello, Jacob` instead of `Hello, John`.

 <dust-tutorial template-name="section">
 <dust-demo-template>Hello, {#friend}{name}{/friend}.</dust-demo-template>